MicrosoftDocs/win32/desktop-src/direct3d9/id3dxbasemesh--generateadjacency.md

 ---
-description: Generate a list of mesh edges, as well as a list of faces that share each edge. ms.assetid: 9d52290f-1c9e-43a7-b239-35cd54e36466
+description: ID3DXBaseMesh::GenerateAdjacency method - Generate a list of mesh edges, as well as a list of faces that share each edge. ms.assetid: 9d52290f-1c9e-43a7-b239-35cd54e36466
 title: ID3DXBaseMesh::GenerateAdjacency method (D3DX9Mesh.h)
 ms.topic: reference